TopTierCode/RefactoringPHP/README.md

 by Martin Fowler.

 The goal of this project is not to rewrite that book nor to translate the entire book to PHP.
 Rather, it is to convert the catalog of that book into PHP to assist other developers in understanding.
+To reiterate, for this project to be useful, buy the book!

 This project is not endorsed by Martin Fowler in any way.